hsf-training/hsf-training-cicd-github/_episodes/04-understanding-yaml-and-ci.md

 teaching: 5
 exercises: 0
 objectives:
-  - Learn where to find more details about everything for the GitLab CI.
+  - Learn where to find more details about everything for the GitHub Actions.
-  - Understand the structure of the GitLab CI YAML file.
+  - Understand the components of GitHub Actions YAML file.
 questions:
-  - What is the GitHub CI specification?
+  - What is the GitHub Actions specification?
 hidden: false
 keypoints:
-  - You should bookmark the GitHub reference on CI/CD.
+  - You should bookmark the GitHub Actions reference.
 You'll visit that page often.
-  - A job is defined by a name and a script, at minimum.
+  - Actions are standalone commands that are combined into steps to create a job.
-  - Other than job names, reserved keywords are the top-level parameters defined in a YAML file.
+  - Workflows are made up of one or more jobs and can be scheduled or triggered.
 ---
 <iframe width="420" height="263" src="https://www.youtube.com/embed/1Kz3VrzYHb0?list=PLKZ9c4ONm-VmmTObyNWpz4hB3Hgx8ZWSb" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-# GitHub CI YAML
+# GitHub Actions YAML

-The GitHub CI configurations are specified using a YAML file called `main.yml` stored in the`.github/workflows/` directory.
+The GitHub Actions configurations are specified using a YAML file called `main.yml` stored in the`.github/workflows/` directory.
 Here is an example:

 ~~~
 name: example